Reynear/pyqt-preview/examples/README.md

 ## Troubleshooting

 If you encounter issues:
 1. **Check your PyQt installation:**
    ```bash
    pyqt-preview check
    ```
 2. **Enable verbose output:**
    ```bash
    pyqt-preview run simple_app.py --verbose
    ```
 3. **Check for UI compiler:**
    - PyQt6: Ensure `pyuic6` is available
    - PyQt5: Ensure `pyuic5` is available
    - PySide: Ensure `pyside6-uic` or `pyside2-uic` is available

+## Advanced Usage

+- Use custom config files for advanced workflows
+- Try different frameworks and UI setups
+- Experiment with reload delay and ignore patterns

+For more examples and documentation, see the main project README and docs directory.